eth-infinitism/account-abstraction/documents/using_eip_7702_accounts_with_erc_4337.md

 ## Introduction

 EIP-7702 opens a new way for ethereum users to use their account.
-It allows accounts to act like contracts, and execute on-chain code.This document describes how such accounts can leverage the ERC-4337 infrastructure, and use paymasters to pay for their transaction.
+It allows accounts to act like contracts, and execute on-chain code.
+This document describes how such accounts can leverage the ERC-4337 infrastructure, and use paymasters to pay for their transaction.
 This document describes:

 -  The needed modification to the RPC calls